 Fredericksburg, VA (FBG)

-Located one block from the Rappahannock River waterfront, the historic 1910 brick depot now houses a restaurant.
-Amtrak and VRE commuters use the adjacent platform and shelter.
+Located one block from the Rappahannock River waterfront, and anchoring the southern edge of downtown, the historic 1910 brick depot now houses a restaurant.
+Amtrak and VRE customers use the adjacent platforms with shelters.

 - Parking Lot Ownership: City of Fredericksburg